antarctica/bas-style-kit-docs/CHANAGELOG.md

 * [project] Updated references to the BAS Package Service
 * [project] Running development Jekyll build job in all but the master branch
+* [site] Using DIV tag for beta banner, rather than P tag which is semantically incorrect

 ### Changed